libp2p/specs/relay/circuit-v2.md

 ***Note: implementations _should not_ accept connection initiations over already relayed connections***

+##### Security protocol selection for the relayed connection

+Instead of negotiating the security protocol in-band, security protocols should be encapsulated in the multiaddr (see [The multiaddr security component section](../addressing/README.md#the-multiaddr-security-component)).
+A relayed connection is not an exception.
+A target advertises the support for a security protocol for relayed connections by appending `/p2p-circuit-inner/<security-protocol>` to its relayed multiaddresses.
+An initiator may include any set of relayed multiaddr in the `peer` field of `HopMessage` on type `CONNECT` in which all addresses end with the same `/p2p-circuit-inner/<security-protocol>`.
+The initiator is thus signaling to the target which security protocol, out of all advertised security protocols by the target, the initiator chose to use on the relayed connection.

+As an example, let's say the target listens for incoming relayed connections via relay `R1` and relay `R2`.
+In addition it supports both TLS Noise as security protocols.
+It would then advertise the following relayed multiaddresses:

+- `<relay-R1-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/tls`
+- `<relay-R1-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/noise`
+- `<relay-R2-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/tls`
+- `<relay-R2-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/noise`

+Once the initiator received the above multiaddresses and decides to initiate a relayed connection to the target, it needs to decide whether it wants to secure the relayed connection via TLS or Noise.
+Say it decides for Noise it would then include the multiaddresses below in it `HopMessage` with type `Connect` in the `peer` field:

+- `<relay-R1-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/noise`
+- `<relay-R2-multiaddr>/p2p-circuit/p2p/QmTarget/p2p-circuit-inner/noise`

 ### Stop Protocol

 The Stop protocol governs connection termination between the relay and the target peer;